Morgellons Disease Research • Patient Survey • Advocacy

 What should I do if I think I have Morgellons?

 Document your history, take clear photos, avoid extreme self-treatment, seek medical evaluation, and bring organized notes to your appointment.
-If possible, work with a clinician who is willing to examine lesions under magnification and consider dermatologic, infectious, neurologic, and environmental factors.

 Updates